Do you want to get involved in WSMA’s advocacy efforts, but don’t know

 that works best for you!

-Before each legislative session, WSMA’s leadership team and advocacy staff
+Before each legislative session, WSMA’s leadership team and government

-carefully curate a legislative agenda that reflects WSMA’s top priorities
+affairs staff carefully curate a legislative agenda that reflects WSMA’s

-for the upcoming year.
-There will be various opportunities to testify on
+top priorities for the upcoming year.
+There will be various opportunities

-WSMA priority legislation, as well as on issues that are of particular
+to testify on WSMA priority legislation, as well as on issues that are of

-interest to you.
-While WSMA staff regularly advocate on your behalf,
+particular interest to you.
+While WSMA staff regularly advocate on your

-testimony provided by physicians can be extremely powerful as legislators
+behalf, testimony provided by physicians can be extremely powerful, as

 To join WSMA’s list of physician testimony advocates, you may reach out to